Marx, Karl

 Friedrich Engels, whom Marx met in 1844; the two became lifelong friends and collaborators.
 (Source: Wikimedia)

-Marx with his daughters and Engels (Source: Wikimedia)
+Marx (right) with his daughters and Engels (Source: Wikimedia)

 The first edition of The Manifesto of the Communist Party, published in German in 1848 (Source: Wikimedia)